 A loyalist counterblast

 Hone and the radicals didn't have it all their own way in the Regency.
 Their pamphleteering prompted a counter bast from the loyalists - supporters of the constitutional status quo.
 Here's a particularly fine example from 1820 - once in the Renier collection.
 The clours are wonderful.And it's colouyred nmot only on the front, but throughout - you can see the depiction of a radical meeting at the famous, infamous in the eyes of this pamphleteer, 'Crown and Anchor'.

 An Anglo Indian collaboration

 The introduction is provided by India's most renowned progressive novelist, Mulk Raj Anand.
 'Like a sensitive needle', Anand writes, '[Vicky] records not only the sad songs of my country but the voice of an epoch. ...
-Above all Vicky translates his indignation into a very intelligent energy. ... he gathers the weakness, the ignorance, the filth, the squalor and the triviality of life into an aura of sympathy which creates beauty out of insufferable putrescent ugliness.
-And thus he transforms the spectator's emotions into a peculiar strength of thought.'
+Above all Vicky translates his indignation into a very intelligent energy. ... he gathers the weakness, the ignorance, the filth, the squalor and the triviality of life into an aura of sympathy which creates beauty out of insufferable putrescent ugliness. '

 ... signed by Mulk Raj Anand

 Association copies add a lot to the value - not simply the monetary value, but the intrinsic worth and emotive power - of pamphlets.
 This copy of 9 Drawings by Vicky has an inscription by Mulk Raj Anand, who lived in London for much of the middle years of his life.